lucianobritodev/hash-test/README.md

 ## Description

-The Integrity Test is script created to generate, compare and verify file integrity using sha256sum or md5sum test.
+The Integrity Test is script with GUI created to generate, compare and verify file integrity using sha256sum or md5sum test.

 ## Execution